 The Hazards of 19th Century Coal Mining .
 Industrial work during the nineteenth century was often hazardous.
 Nowhere was this situation more true that in coal mining.
 By the 1860s some anthracite coal mines in northeastern Pennsylvania had reached as much as 1,500 feet into the earth.
 Miners reached these depths with technologies that, by later standards, would seem primitive.
 These desire to ...

 Air pollution from coal-fired power plants is linked with asthma, cancer, heart and lung ailments, neurological problems, acid rain, global warming, and other severe environmental and public health impacts.
 Coal has long been a reliable source of American energy, but it comes with tremendous costs

-2018-12-20· The rescue of three people from a shut-down coal mine in West ia last week focused new attention on the hundreds of thousands of inactive or abandoned mines …
+2018-12-20· The rescue of three people from a shut-down coal mine in West Virginia last week focused new attention on the hundreds of thousands of inactive or abandoned mines …

 Coal mining is considered one of America's top ten most dangerous jobs.
 There are more than 50 countries that produce coal, China leading the list.

 Five miners have now been killed in coal mines in the past month raising concern about safety standards in pits.
 Polly Curtis examines how dangerous the modern coal industry is.